openedx/openedx-events/docs/concepts/event-bus.rst

 Use the Open edX Event bus instead of asynchronous tasks when:

 - You want to send a message but don't need a response.
+For example, notifying other services of an event that occurred.
-- You need to send a high volume of messages to services.
+- You need to send a high volume of messages to a single or multiple services.
+For example, notifying when users visit a unit in a course or watch a video.
-- You want to broadcast messages to multiple services.
 - You want to decouple services and avoid direct dependencies.
+- You want to send events out of the Open edX ecosystem.
+For example, external databases or services that can consume events to update their own state.

 When you need to send a message to a particular service and wait their response for further processing, use asynchronous tasks.